jaythad13/Mathematikezettelkasten/Calculus --- spivak/notes/Integration over closed rectangles.md

 - self-study
 ---

-Integrating over closed rectangles is basically just the same as [[Mathematical Analysis I --- math-131/notes/Riemann integration|integrating over closed intervals]] in $\mathbb{R}$.
+Integrating over closed rectangles is basically just the same as [[Analysis --- math-131/notes/Riemann integration|integrating over closed intervals]] in $\mathbb{R}$.

 ##### _notation:_ $A$